jpedro/jpedro.github.io/random.md

 The internets tell me mastery is spending 10 thousand hours doing something.
 Cute but no. I prefer this:

-It's when you made all the possible mistakes you can.
-Many, many times.
+> It's when you made all the possible mistakes you can.
+Over and over
+> again.
+>

-Even then, maybe...
+> Even then, maybe...

 ## In my shoe